TRANSPORTATION (Revised 1993, 2007, 2017)

 Support of measures to retain the maximum possible undeveloped land in the Palo Alto Baylands with safeguards to preserve and protect the natural quality of the land and with particular emphasis on the impacts of climate change (especially sea-level rise).
 By Baylands, we mean lands between Bayshore Freeway and the Bay within the City of Palo Alto and the Palo Alto sphere of influence.

-Support of measures to protect the watershed from sedimentation, erosion, and flooding.
+Support of measures to protect the watershed from sedimentation, erosion, pollution, and flooding.